distribution-explorer/distribution-explorer.github.io/_sources/continuous/beta.rst.txt

 Story
 -----

-Say you wait for two multistep Poisson processes to arive.
+Say you wait for two multistep Poisson processes to arrive.
 The individual steps of each process happen at the same rate, but the first multistep process requires :math:`\alpha` steps and the second requires :math:`\beta` steps.
 The fraction of the total waiting time taken by the first process is Beta distributed.

 ----